domRiddle/ASF/FAQ.md

 **Q:** What are the .key-Files used for?

-**A:** Alternative Password that is used to login to Steam when 2FA is enabled.
-It´s the same when you´re updating your Steam-Client and don´t have to insert a 2FA-Token again, except this key is used for launching instead of updating.
+**A:** Alternative password that is used to log into Steam without the need to provide a 2FA-Token.